fabceolin/ar2tech-SGeMS-public/README.md

     - Go to Module and select all Qt related module except "Module_vtkGUISupportQtWebkit"
 4. Open the VTK project files into Visual Studio and build the release and debug version.

-Compiling Python 64 bits
+Python 64 bits
 ------------------------

 Installing Python 2.x from the installer only provide the release dll.
 To get the debug version, download the source code, open the project and build the debug version.
 You can ignore all the errors.
-Copy the debug .dll to the main Python directory and the .lib into the libs folder along with the release version.
+Copy the debug .dll and .lib to the main Python directory along the release version.

+Note(WIN only): python 2.7.5 installs python27.dll into windows system path, this dll is needed at NSIS package creation.
+It expects to find it in python27/Libs/python27.dll, so if it's not there, then manual copying is requred

 Building AR2GEMS
 ----------------